Kaiepi/ra-Kind/README.md

     method ACCEPTS(Kind:U: Mu $checker --> Bool:D) { }

 Returns `True` if the HOW of `$checker` smartmatches against `Kind`'s type parameter, otherwise returns `False`.

+If `Kind`'s type parameter has an `ACCEPTS` method, this will smartmatch the HOW of `$checker` against it; otherwise, `Metamodel::Primitives.is_type` will be invoked with `$checker`'s HOW and it.
+Most of the time, the former will be the case; the latter behaviour exists because it's not guaranteed `K` will actually have `Mu`'s methods (this is case with Rakudo's metaroles).

 method kind
 -----------